 With age, your lung muscles weaken.
 The best way to preserve your lung function is to not smoke.
 Even secondhand smoke can affect lung function and increase your risk for lung disease.

 Stay fit and take a few minutes each day to engage in deep breathing exercises.
 This will help keep your lungs functioning most efficiently.

-To keep your bones healthy, get plenty of exercise; walk and jog more often; take calcium and vitamin D rich-foods; quit smoking.
+To keep your bones healthy, get plenty of exercise, walk and jog more often, take foods rich in calcium and vitamin D, quit smoking.

 As you get older, your body produces less of two vital proteins: collagen and elastin.
-These proteins help in flexibility and enables skin to return to its original shape after being stretched.
+These proteins help in flexibility and enable the skin to return to its original shape after being stretched.